du -h --max-depth=0 /var/lib/docker 7.9G /var/lib/docker

 - Log on to the ECS instance and format the mounted disk.

-- In the command-line interface (CLI), enter ls -l /dev/xvd* or ls -l /dev/vd* to check whether the returned mount point is the same as that you have recorded.
+- In the command-line interface (CLI), enter ls -l /dev/xvd* or ls -l /dev/vd* to check whether the returned mount point is the same as what you have recorded.

-- In the CLI, enter fdisk to partition the disk, and then enter mkfs.ext4 to format the disk.
+- In the CLI, enter fdisk to partition the disk and enter mkfs.ext4 to format the disk.

-- To ensure that data can be migrated, In the CLI, enter service docker stop to stop Docker daemon, and enter service kubelet stop to stop kubelet.
+- To ensure data integrity during the migration process, stop Docker daemon and kubelet.
+Enter service docker stop in the CLI to stop Docker daemon and enter service kubelet stop to stop kubelet.

-- Migrate the Docker directory data to a backup directory, such as mv /var/lib/docker /var/lib/docker_data.
+- Move the Docker data directory to a backup directory, such as mv /var/lib/docker /var/lib/docker_data.

 - Mount the formatted disk to the /var/lib/docker and /var/lib/kubelet directories.
-In the CLI, run the following command:
+Examples:

 echo "/dev/xvdb1 /var/lib/container/ ext4 defaults 0 0" >>/etc/fstab echo "/var/lib/container/kubelet /var/lib/kubelet none defaults,bind 0 0" >>/etc/fstab echo "/var/lib/container/docker /var/lib/docker none defaults,bind 0 0" >>/etc/fstab mkdir /var/lib/docker mount -a